vrodgom/statmorph/docs/description.rst

   provided by the user, then it is computed internally using the ``gain`` keyword argument.
-- ``gain`` : A scalar that, when multiplied by the image, converts the image units into electrons/beam (or electrons/pixel, if the pixel values are independent).
+- ``gain`` : A scalar that, when multiplied by the image, converts the image units into electrons/pixel.
 This parameter is required when ``weightmap`` is not provided by the user.

 Optionally, the function can also accept: